Reading Time: 11 minutes

 Ginkgo Biloba: Memory and Concentration

-Ginkgo Biloba is probably the most well-known herb for memory.
+Ginkgo Biloba is the most well-known herb for memory.
 It’s been studied quite a bit, and some research suggests it can help with blood flow to the brain.
 I’ve heard people say it helps them feel sharper, especially when they’re studying or working on something that requires a lot of mental effort.
 It’s not a magic bullet, but it could be a useful tool.

 Gotu Kola: Cognitive Support

-Sage: Mood and Alertness Enhancer
+Lion’s Mane: Mood and Alertness Enhancer

 Safety and Considerations